 Post by t0r displaying spelling mistakes

-Accounts and paid upgrades
+Accounts and Paid Upgrades

 New users on DWF must have their accounts verified by the forum team before they can fully access the forum or view the actual contents of threads.
 Additionally, if users want to purchase one of the two available upgrades, VIP or “Verified Seller,” they must contact one of the forum administrators directly on Telegram to have their purchase confirmed and their upgraded account activated.